AidenSorabji/cvv.ASL-Keyboard/README.md

 # cvv.ASLkeyboard
 Using python modules to convert ASL hand movements into simulated keyboard presses within macOS.

+Big thanks to [AkramOM606](https://github.com/AkramOM606) for the bases of this repo, check out his repository on ASL-detection [Here](https://github.com/AkramOM606/American-Sign-Language-Detection/tree/main).

 > [!CAUTION]
-> Do not use this project nor upload it without crediting me first, along with [AkramOM606](https://github.com/AkramOM606).
+> Do not use this project nor upload it without crediting me along with [AkramOM606](https://github.com/AkramOM606).

 ## Table of Contents
 1. [Table of Contents](#table-of-contents)